Standing Seam vs Corrugated Metal Roof: 15 Critical Factors for Myrtle Beach Coastal Homes (2026)

 Choosing between a standing seam metal roof and a corrugated metal roof is one of the most important decisions Myrtle Beach homeowners face.
 Both are excellent choices for our coastal climate—rated for 140+ MPH winds, resistant to salt air corrosion, and lasting 40-70 years—but the differences between them can mean thousands of dollars in installation costs, insurance savings, and long-term value.

-This comprehensive comparison guide examines 15 critical factors that coastal South Carolina homeowners must consider: from upfront costs ($8-$18/sq ft installed) to hurricane performance data, insurance premium reductions (up to 35%), warranty coverage, maintenance requirements, and resale value impact.
+This comprehensive comparison guide examines 15 critical factors that coastal South Carolina homeowners must consider: from upfront investment to hurricane performance data, insurance premium reductions, warranty coverage, maintenance requirements, and resale value impact.
 We cover which option performs better in Myrtle Beach's specific conditions—salt spray, extreme heat, 75%+ humidity, and hurricane-force winds.

 Ready to Protect Your Investment?